HicResearch/TREEHOOSE/doc/operations/secure_egress_app/ConfigurationGuide.md

 - [ ] Select [*Topics*](https://eu-west-2.console.aws.amazon.com/sns/v3/home?region=eu-west-2#/topics)

 Select topic *Information-Governance-Notifications*:
 - [ ] For each user of type Information Governance Lead created in Part 2, use button *Create subscription* and select *Protocol*: Email.
-In *Endpoint* provide the email address of the user
+In *Endpoint* provide the user's email address.
+Submit and the user will receive an email to confirm the subscription

 Select topic *ResearchIT-Notifications*:
 - [ ] For each user of type Research IT Admin created in Part 2, use button *Create subscription* and select *Protocol*: Email.
-In *Endpoint* provide the email address of the user
+In *Endpoint* provide the user's email address.
+Submit and the user will receive an email to confirm the subscription

 ## Step 2.
 Setup Access for Information Governance Leads